 There is also the possibility of vocational training courses (Formación professional de grado medio) from 16 to 18 years of age.

-What age do children begin Schooling in Spain?
+At what age do children begin schooling in Spain?

 In Spain, schooling is compulsory for ages 6 to 16.
 It is a universal right of children that includes the Primary Education (E.P.) from 6 to 12 years old and the Compulsory Secondary Education (E.S.O.) from 12 to 16 years old.